shuanet/dss/custom_uss/README.md

 `create_isa name geometry time_start time_end`
 * For testing purposes, you can create a predefined ISA, encompassing Toulouse and its surroundings, named TOULOUSE, starting now and lasting for a day:
 `create_isa toulouse`
 * Once the ISA is created, it is only known by the USSP that created it.
-Once you are happy with the ISA, you can submit it to the DSS:
+Once you are happy with the ISA, you can submit it to the DSS, passing either an ID or name as argument:
-`submit_isa isa_id`
+`submit_isa isa_id/isa_name`
-* You can also delete the ISA both from the USSP memory and the DSS:
+* You can also delete the ISA both from the USSP memory and the DSS, passing either an ID or name as argument:
-`delete_isa isa_id`
+`delete_isa isa_id/isa_name`

 Subscription management (same as for the ISAs):
 * Create subscription: